tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 </div>

-To start, we will load the `probably` and `dplyr` packages into our R session.
+If you would like to follow along, load the `probably` and `dplyr` packages into you R session.

 <div class="highlight">